bberak/expo-eas-env-issue/README.md

 > Notice the "ENVIRONMENT" variables is set to "staging"

 When I run `eas build --profile staging --platform android` my `app.config.js` throws an error because the "ENVIRONMENT" is undefined.

+> I believe this has something to do with the customized `metro.config.js`